sudheerj/javascript-interview-questions/README.md

 95. ### What is the difference between an attribute and a property

     Attributes are defined on the HTML markup whereas properties are defined on the DOM.
-For example, the below HTML element has 2 attributes type and value,
+For example, the below HTML element has 2 attributes: `type` and `value`,

     ```javascript
     <input type="text" value="Name:">
     ```

-    You can retrieve the attribute value as below,
+    You can retrieve the attribute value as below, for example after typing "Good morning" into the input field:

     ```javascript
     const input = document.querySelector("input");